WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Finally, you can continue the visit by exploring Annam Park, which offers pretty hiking trails and even a dinosaur park!
 And why not have a picnic there?
 There are many food stalls.

 Take bus number 26 from Busan station, and get off at Annam Dongjumin Senteo stop.
-Walk along Songdo Haebyeon-ro Street and Songnim Park to the cable car (approx. 10 minute walk).
+Walk along Songdo Haebyeon-ro Street and Songnim Park to the cable car (approx. 10-minute walk).

 Travel time from Busan station: 35 minutes.
+(LOCATION)

-13. Songdo Skywalk
+13. Stroll at Songdo Skywalk

 Songdo Skywalk is the third skywalk in Busan.
 This one is the longest as it extends from Songdo Beach and overhanging on top of Turtle Island.
-It is a very exciting sight in Busan and one of the best way to enjoy the beauty of the sea and its natural surroundings.
+It is a very exciting sight in Busan and one of the best ways to enjoy the beauty of the sea and its natural surroundings.

 You can also enjoy a great view of Songdo Skywalk from Songdo Cable Car which is about 50 meters above sea level.
+(LOCATION)

-14. The Bay 101
+14. Have a drink at Bay 101

 The Bay 101 is not far from Dongbaek Island.
 It is now a trendy spot at the foot of the luxurious skyscrapers of Marine City.
 Cafes and restaurants attract the trendy youth of Busan.
 The marina and the Yacht Club are also in the surrounding area.